 Not just the average herb, tea and carpet shops here, Tabriz bazaar is also an important historical place, being the oldest among Iran bazaars, even declared a World Heritage Site by UNESCO in 2010 for its major role of commercial hub along the famed Silk Road.
 Operative and famous already in the 13th century, Tabriz bazaar is a fascinating complex of brick buildings and still one of the best places to buy typical Tabriz-style carpets.

 Isfahanis have always known how to treat customers and make it easier for visitors to find the adored souvenirs.
 This is probably why they laid out the city’s bazaar right around Imam Square, the first attraction every tourist explores when in Isfahan.
-This market, too, is very old, its very first shops dating back to the 11th century nonetheless, and new areas being built gradually during Safavid era.
+This market, too, is very old.
+Its very first shops dating back to the 11th century nonetheless, and new areas being built gradually during the Safavid era.

 Shiraz Vakil Bazaar

-Shiraz main market, called Bazaar-e Vakil, is located right in the historical center in Darb’e Shahzadeh, near Vakil mosque.
-Considered a masterpiece of the Zand dynasty, it has brick vaulted walls as its main architectural feature.
-Persian rugs, herbs, a variety of different teas and the always present khakishir, popular detoxing seed-based drink, are only some of the highlights of Shiraz bazaar.
+Shiraz main market, called Bazaar-e Vakil, is located right in the historical centre in Darb’e Shahzadeh, near Vakil mosque.
+Considered a masterpiece of the Zand dynasty, it has brick-vaulted walls as its main architectural feature.
+Persian rugs, herbs, a variety of different teas and the always present khakishir, a popular detoxing seed-based drink, are only some of the highlights of Shiraz bazaar.

 READ MORE: If you are going to Iran and need tips on what to wear in the Islamic Republic, check out my post on Iran dress code.